amanmaurya9628/chem_tech_3/experiment/theory.md

 Observation: Generally inert to simple tests but can undergo electrophilic substitution reactions.

 Note: Specific tests are required for aromatic compounds, often involving substitution reactions.

+### 5. Educational Significance
+The virtual lab serves as an effective educational tool by:

+Enhancing Understanding: Visual and interactive elements aid in grasping complex concepts.

+Providing Safe Practice: Allows students to perform experiments without the risks associated with handling chemicals.

+Reinforcing Theoretical Knowledge: Bridges the gap between theory and practice.

+Facilitating Remote Learning: Accessible from anywhere, supporting distance education.

+### 6. Conclusion
+The "Virtual Lab Simulator: Functional Group Detection" is a comprehensive educational platform that integrates theoretical knowledge with practical application.
+By simulating chemical tests and providing immediate feedback, it offers an immersive learning experience that reinforces the principles of organic chemistry and functional group identification.